replay-framework/replay/README.md

 * Where possible functionality has been refactored into plugins (more on that below) to increase modularity.

+#### Requirements

+At least JDK 11, and at most JDK 17 (as we are stuck at Hibernate 5.6 which does not support JDK versions beyond 17).

 ## Getting started

 RePlay does not come with the `play` command line tool (written in Python 2.7) that it part of Play1.